soda480/mpmq/README.md

 [![PyPI version](https://badge.fury.io/py/mpmq.svg)](https://badge.fury.io/py/mpmq)
 [![python](https://img.shields.io/badge/python-3.9%20%7C%203.10%20%7C%203.11%20%7C%203.12-teal)](https://www.python.org/downloads/)

-The mpmq module provides a convenient way to scale execution of a function across multiple input values by distributing the input across a specified number of background processes.
-It also provides the means for the caller to intercept and process messages from the background processes while they execute the function.
-It does this by configuring a custom log handler that sends the function's log messages to a thread-safe queue; several API's are provided for the caller to process the messages from the message queue.
-The number of processes along with the input data for each process is specified as a list of dictionaries.
-The number of elements in the list dictates the total number of processes to execute.
-The result of each function is returned as a list to the caller after all background workers complete.

-The main features are:

-* execute function across multiple processes
-* queue function execution
-* create log handler that sends function log messages to thread-safe message queue
-* process messages from log message queue
-* maintain result of all executed functions
-* terminate execution using keyboard interrupt
+The mpmq module enables seamless interprocess communication between a parent and child processes when parallelizing a task across multiple workers.
+The `MPmq` class defines a custom log handler that sends all log messages from child workers to a thread-safe queue that the parent can consume and handle.
+This is helpful in cases where you want the parent to show real-time progress of child workers as they execute a task.

 ### Installation
 ```bash